 As part of our mission our goal is to make homeownership affordable.
 We work with several different homeownership programs that allow us to offer beautiful renovated and newly constructed homes to low to moderate income individuals and families.
 Listed below are the income guidelines associated with each homeownership opportunity.
 Please feel free to contact us with any questions you might have regarding eligibility for our programs.
 Guidelines are subject to change per HUD criteria.

-Applies to the following homes: 115 Garfield Court, Triangle Development Lots, some Lots on Hill Street, All SBH renovated and new homes.
+Applies to the following homes: 114 Garfield Court, 1120 W. Jefferson, Triangle Development Lots, some Lots on Hill Street, All SBH renovated and new homes.

 |Household Size||Combined income no more than 80% of Median Income|